Kamran-Afzali/Kamran-Afzali.github.io/_posts/EXMLR.md

 SHAP

+Use the SHAP Values to Interpret Your Sophisticated Model Consider this question: “Is your sophisticated machine learning model easy to understand?”
+That means your model can be understood by input variables that make business sense.
+Your variables will fit the expectations of users that they have learned from prior knowledge.
+Lundberg et al. in their brilliant paper “A unified approach to interpreting model predictions” proposed the SHAP (SHapley Additive exPlanations) values which offer a high level of interpretability for a model.
+The SHAP values provide two great advantages:
+Global interpretability — the SHAP values can show how much each predictor contributes, either positively or negatively, to the target variable.
+This is like the variable importance plot but it is able to show the positive or negative relationship for each variable with the target (see the summary plots below).
+Local interpretability — each observation gets its own set of SHAP values (see the individual force plots below).
+This greatly increases its transparency.
+We can explain why a case receives its prediction and the contributions of the predictors.
+Traditional variable importance algorithms only show the results across the entire population but not on each individual case.
+The local interpretability enables us to pinpoint and contrast the impacts of the factors.

 Complex predictive models are not easy to interpret.
 By complex I mean: random forest, xgboost, deep learning, etc.

 In other words, given a certain prediction, like having a likelihood of buying= 90%, what was the influence of each input variable in order to get that score?